China says holding 'in-depth' talks with U.S. on interim trade deal

 The disappointing numbers show China is off to a rough start in the final three months of 2019 and will bolster calls for Beijing to roll out fresh support.

-The U.S. economy is forecast to have expanded at an annualised pace of 1.9% in the July-Sept period, slightly down from 2.0% in the second quarter.
+The U.S. economy is forecast to have expanded at an annualized pace of 1.9% in the July-Sept period, slightly down from 2.0% in the second quarter.

 Growth is expected to hover around that rate in each quarter through to the second half of 2021, according to economists.